PiyushKGP246/100x_documentation/source/includes/_brand.md

 ## List Brands
 > Example</br>
-Assume your access token is "an_example_access_token" .
+Assume your access token is "an_example_access_token".
 If you would like to view your brands in groups of 2 and you would like to see the 10th group your parameters would be: </br></br>
 start = 20 </br>
 limit = 2 </br>
 access_token = an_example_access_token